Haoming02/sd-webui-prompt-format/README.md

 - [x] Enable `Remove Underscores` to replace `_` with `space`
 - [x] Respect line breaks
   - `Remove Duplicates` only checks within the same line
+- [x] Append a comma before a line break
 - [x] Toggle between auto formatting and manual formatting
   - In `Auto` mode: The process is ran whenever you click on **Generate**
   - In `Manual` mode: The process is only ran when you click the **Format** button